 Grow Food in the Heart of the City!

 The Garden Patch is a community-driven urban agriculture initiative of the Saskatoon Food Bank and Learning Centre, located in the 900 block of 3rd Ave.
 N in the heart of Saskatoon.
 Each year this vacant city-owned lot is transformed into a thriving green garden!
-In the last five years over 100,000 lbs of produce has been harvested for distribution to our community.
+In the last six years over 100,000 lbs of produce has been harvested for distribution to our community.
 Find out more about upcoming events, volunteer and learning opportunities below.
-There are lots of ways for you, your business, family, community group or school to dig in this 2016 season.
+There are lots of ways for you, your business, family, community group or school to dig in during the season.

-The Garden Patch is also home to the Saskatoon Seed Library.
-Check what they are up to here.
+The Garden Patch is home to the Saskatoon Seed Library.
+Check out what they're up to this year!

 Healthy Yards YXE

 Want to get involved at the Garden Patch with your organization, business, family or friends?
-Form a team and Adopt A Plot!
+Form a team and Adopt-A-Plot!
 We invite businesses, organizations and individuals to put together a team of committed green thumbs and adopt a few rows to tend over the summer.
-In the fall we’ll harvest theproduce for distribution in food baskets at the Saskatoon Food Bank.
+There is no cost to participate, we provide the seeds, tools, instructions and support throughout the season.
+The fall harvest will go directly into emergency food baskets at the Saskatoon Food Bank & Learning Centre, providing out community with nutritious, fresh and local produce.

 You can drop in on our Weedin' Wednesday nights between 3:30-7:30PM to visit or volunteer.
 No need to register in advance for Weedin' Wednesday volunteering.